 Deploying Innovative Technology

-Hydragas aims to develop Lake Kivu gas resource with smart, innovative technology.
+Our competitiveness is assured with smart innovative technology with which Hydragas develops Lake Kivu gas resources.
 With this leading technology, we developed over a decade, we can harvest the resource to its maximum potential.
 Our goal is to deliver on these results soon, funding permitting.
 Our goal is to provide safety, environmental preservation and lasting value to the community.
 In this way our IP will enable Lake Kivu to achieve and sustain its huge potential for clean energy.

 The project’s impact can make the surrounding region a net-zero carbon community as a benefit.
 It can provide gigatons of carbon reduction impact on climate change.
 At the same time, reducing the lake’s methane inventory mitigates a hazardous risk of eruption to people’s safety.